OpenSourceEconomics/ada_topics/src/ada_topics/python_basics/assignment_and_scalar_types/screencast/slides.md

 # Contents

-- Representing numbers: integers and floats
+- Representing numbers: ints and floats
 - Using Python like a calculator
 - Comparing variables
 - Representing True and False: Booleans